The Weird Connection Between Disneyland and ‘The Simpsons’

 Disneyland’s Haunted Mansion dark ride closed for an extensive refurbishment at the start of 2024.
 The attraction reopened in late July as its limited-time holiday version, Haunted Mansion Holiday.

-This version of the classic ride takes guests on a joinery through a Halloween and Christmas-themed adventure, adding a variety of characters like Jack, Sally, and a whole host of other creatures from Disney’s The Nightmare Before Christmas.Â
+This version of the classic ride takes guests on a journey through a Halloween and Christmas-themed adventure, adding a variety of characters like Jack, Sally, and a whole host of other creatures from Disney’s The Nightmare Before Christmas.

-However, guests quickly noticed a reference to a character from The Simpsons has also been added to Haunted Mansion for its holiday overlay.
+However, guests quickly noticed that a reference to a character from The Simpsons has also been added to Haunted Mansion for its holiday overlay.

 What do you think about the new additions to Haunted Manion Holiday at Disneyland?
 And are these the Simmons references? pic.twitter.com/wmvvO2Iazc